ISO 6425 Certification For Divers’ Watches — Is It Useless?

 The importance of an international standard

 If a diver’s watch is just for fun, how vital is the ISO 6425 standard?
 How important is it that a watch is “Flight Qualified By NASA For All Manned Space Missions” if you’ll never be on any NASA flight?
 You’ll probably never need the quality determined by the stringent tests a qualified or certified watch has gone through.
 But it’s excellent and exciting to know that your watch would survive.
-It tells you something about the often over-engineered specifications and capabilities of your watch.
+It tells you something about your watch’s often over-engineered specifications and capabilities.
 So, is it just a marketing thing?
 I don’t think so.
 I see it more as insurance.
 It’s the insurance that the watch you’re wearing is up to the task it was designed, tested, or certified for.
 Even if it’s not likely that you’d use it for that, it’s still reassuring to know that you could.

-ISO 6425 certified watches
+ISO 6425-certified watches

 So, are dive watches not certified following ISO 6425 not suitable for diving?
 Well, no, not necessarily.
 In fact, some of the most well-known divers’ watches are not ISO 6425 certified.
 Think of the Rolex Submariner, Omega Seamaster, Blancpain Fifty Fathoms, and the entire Doxa line.
 But although they’re not certified, they may in fact live up to the technical standards of ISO 6425.
 However, it’s up to you to determine if a non-ISO-certified watch is suitable for diving.
 If a watch is not certified, you can’t immediately tell what specifications you should expect or which standards it lives up to.
 Therefore, many manufacturers rely on the ISO 6425 specifications and will tell you that their watches meet the requirements.
 Whether or not they actually have their divers’ watches officially certified, they technically manufacture them according to the ISO standard.